 The focus of quality measures is on study and teaching, but also considers supporting processes of administration and research.

 First Semester Students Survey

 The first-semester survey is conducted annually by the ZQM.
 It asks how satisfied second-semester students were with the start of their studies and what they think could be improved.

-The results of the survey will be passed on to the programme directors or coordinators in accordance with data protection regulations, so that they also have the opportunity to learn about the students' suggestions for improvement and, if necessary, to implement them.
+The results of the survey will be passed on to the programme directors and coordinators in accordance with data protection regulations so that they also have the opportunity to learn about students' suggestions for improvement and, if necessary, implement them.

 The teaching reports are created by the deans for student affairs and are regularly cause the presentation and discussion of the established and further developed and projected instruments and control circuits in the faculty.
 Furthermore they are used in the exchange with the university administration.
 Additional information can be found in the intranet.

 The Deggendorf Institute of Technology has been system accredited since 9 September 2020.
 The following study programmes have successfully passed the internal quality system:

 In addition, the existing accreditation for the Bachelor of Technical Physics (B.Eng.) was initially extended until 30 September 2023, as the programme will be discontinued.
 The accreditation will be extended until the last graduates leave.